emilyjennings/text-marvel-combat-arena/README.md

-# Text MARVEL Combat Area
+# Text MARVEL Combat Arena

 This Rails app works like this for the user: